 The examination's fact pattern constitutes all of a single-part examination.
-The point-earning emphasis of this examination is roughly proportional to the emphasis of the areas of patent law covered in class.
+The point-earning emphasis of this examination is roughly proportional to the emphasis of the areas of intellectual property law covered in class.
+Our class coverage by time was approximately: ten percent (10%) trade secrets; thirty percent (30%) patents; thirty percent (30%) copyright; and thirty percent (30%) trademarks.